CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Telecommands_and_Config_Variables.md

 **Full docstring:**

 ```
-@brief Telecommand: List all the files and directories within a given directory
+@brief Telecommand: List all the files and directories within a given directory via log messages.
+@note The directory contents are each listed in separate log messages.
+Logging must be enabled separately.
+@note On success, the telecommand response is empty.
+Recommended to use `fs_list_directory_json` generally.
 @param args_str
 - Arg 0: Root Directory path as string
 - Arg 1: (Offset) Number of entries to skip at the beginning